m-dylan-spencer/Personal-Website/content/home/publications.md

 +++
 # A Recent Publications section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# This section displays recent posts from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = false  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true     # Set to true to display on homepage weight = 20       # Positioned before News (weight = 30)

 title = "Recent Publications"
 subtitle = ""